near/stakewars-iii/challenges/challenge5_submission.md

 sudo systemctl enable neard
 sudo systemctl start neard
 ```
-> Make sure to update USER accordingly
+> Make sure to update <USER_ID> accordingly

 To see logs for your node you should run:

 ```
 journalctl -n 100 -f -u neard
 ```
-See below an example of log messages
+See below an example of log messages.

 ![img](./images/log_1.png)